 “I made sure to collect as much information as possible from visitors to my stand, so I’d be able to follow up afterwards, but it wasn’t always easy to do because many of the art directors were in a rush and had a lot to see.

 “Getting focused feedback from the people that make the decisions has been so helpful.
-I feel like I have a much better grasp of what art directors are looking for.”
+I feel like I have a much better grasp of what art directors are looking for at licensing shows.”

 Jocelyn: “One thing that really stood out to me was that the atmosphere at Surtex was really friendly.
 Other exhibitors were open and generous with their knowledge, and the attendees were happy to stop and chat, look at our work and give feedback.”

 Kevin: “We were busy non-stop for all three days of the show but Monday was definitely the busiest day.
 We didn’t even get a chance to stop and grab lunch!